Appdynamics/demomonkey/USAGE.md

 - **!replaceNodeCount(nodeName) = replacement**: Replace the node count on the flowmap for the node with name nodeName
 - **!recolorDashboard(oldColor, dashboardId) = newColor**: Replace the oldColor with newColor on a dashboard.
 If provided, only if dashboardId matches.
 - **!setDashboardBackground(dasboardID) = background**: Change the background of a dasbhoard.
 You can provide an image url or a color.
 If provided, the background is only replaced if the dasbhoardId matches.
+- **!replaceApplication(app) = replacement**: If replacement is empty, this behaves like !hideApplication, otherwise app is replaced with replacement.
+- **!replaceBusinessTransaction(bt) = replacement**: If replacement is empty, this behaves like !hideBusinessTransaction, otherwise bt is replaced with replacement.

 ## Variables